What is Pause?

 We offer a combination of therapeutic, practical and emotional support tailored around each woman's needs.
 Each woman co-designs their own plan by working with their Practitioner to focus on and prioritise their own goals, which are then regularly reviewed and adapted.

 Pause aims to break the cycle of repeat removal by intervening at a point when the women have no children in their care.
 We know that women are often dealing with many issues including domestic abuse, substance misuse and mental health issues but we work to give them the opportunity to focus on themselves.

 Each woman who completes the programme gets the chance to celebrate their success with a graduation event.
-Various outcomes have been achieved locally eg improvements with confidence, self worth, self esteem, housing, relationships, health and recovery from loss.
+Various outcomes have been achieved locally; for example, improvements with confidence, self-worth, self-esteem, housing, relationships, health and recovery from loss.

 Congratulations to all!